lvanschilfgaarde/lordcephei.github.io/pages/lmgf-documentation.md

 ##### _Modifications of energy contour for layer geometry_
 _____________________________________________________________

 When computing transmission coefficients via the Landauer-Buttiker formalism, one chooses a contour as in **mode=0**.
-However, a there is a problem in how to choose Im-z.
+However, a there is a problem in how to choose $${\rm Im} z$$.
 A small Im-z is needed for a reliable calculation of the transmission coefficient, but using a small Im-z to determine the surface Green's function may not succeed because the GF can become long range and the iterative cycle used to generate it may not be stable.
 To accomodate these conflicting requirements, a surface-specific Im-z should be used, called **del00**.
 The **mode=0** mesh is specified as

     EMESH= nz 0 emin emax delta xx xx xx xx del00

-delta is Im-z for the central region; **del00** is _Im-z_ for the surfaces.
+delta is $${\bf Im} z$$ for the central region; **del00** is _Im z_ for the surfaces.

 Entries xx have no meaning but are put there for compatibility with the contour used in nonequilibrium calculations.
 (A similar situation applies to the nonequilibrium part of the contour).